Brown Butter meets Banana Bread.

 Store at room temperature

 Fresh banana bread stores well on the counter at room temperature for 2-3 days.
-The environment in the refrigerator tends to be very drying so it’s important to note that if storing in the refrigerator, make sure you wrap each slice tightly in plastic wrap.
+The environment in the fridge tends to be very drying so it’s important to note that if storing in the refrigerator, make sure you wrap each slice tightly in plastic wrap.
 It may last longer than 3 days but for optimal freshness, it is best enjoyed fresh and sooner.

 Store in the freezer